 The right of privacy includes the right not to have one’s name or other confidential items of information posted in common areas of the setting.

-The setting optimizes, but does not regiment, individual initiative, autonomy, and independence in making life choices, including, but not limited to, daily activities, physical environment, and with whom to interact; and
+The setting fosters individual initiative and autonomy, and the individual is afforded the opportunity to make independent life choices.
+This includes, but is not limited to, daily activities, physical environment, and with whom to interact; and

 The setting facilitates individual choice regarding services and supports, and who provides them.

-Person-directed thinking and planning drive the setting’s operations and services for each person, and setting staff are trained on these concepts as well as the concept of dignity of risk.
+The person-centered plan drives the services afforded to the individual, and the setting staff/contractors are trained on these concepts as well as the concept of dignity of risk.

-The setting ensures that each individual:
+Each individual is afforded the opportunity to:

-Leads the development of, and consents to, any provider-specific treatment, care, or support plan.
+Lead the development of, and grant informed consent to, any provider-specific treatment, care, or support plan.

-Has freedom of thought, conscience, and religion, and has the ability to participate in religious or spiritual activities, ceremonies, and communities.
+Have freedom of religion and the ability to participate in religious or spiritual activities, ceremonies, and communities.

-Lives and receives services in a clean, safe environment.
+Live and receive services in a clean, safe environment.

-Has their opinions heard and is included, to the greatest extent possible, when any decisions are being made affecting their life.
+Be free to express their opinions and have those included, when possible, , when any decisions are being made affecting their life.

-Is free from physical abuse and inhumane treatment.
+Be free from physical abuse and inhumane treatment.

-Is protected from all forms of sexual exploitation.
+Be protected from all forms of sexual exploitation.

-Can access necessary medical care which is adequate and appropriate to their condition.
+Access necessary medical care which is adequate and appropriate to their condition.

-Can exercise personal choice in their haircut, hair style, clothing, makeup, and jewelry.

-Has input in the selection of age-appropriate activities at the setting and outside the setting.
+Exercise personal choice in areas including personal style.

-Receives the same consideration and treatment as anyone else regardless of race, color, national origin, religion, age, sex, political affiliation, sexual orientation, financial status, or disability.
+Receive the same consideration and treatment as anyone else regardless of race, color, national origin, religion, age, sex, political affiliation, sexual orientation, financial status, gender identity, gender expression, or disability.

-Can accept or decline treatment of their own free will.
+Accept or decline services and supports of their own free will and on the basis of informed choice.

 Nothing in this rule shall be construed to prohibit necessary assistance as appropriate to those individuals who may require such assistance to exercise their rights.